Q. Do I have to pay

 child make before they have to pay taxes?

 A. Many children hold summer jobs but do not work during the school year.
-If you claim them as a dependent they can earn up to the standard deduction amount, $6,300 for 2016, without paying taxes.
+If you claim them as a dependent they can earn up to the standard deduction amount, $12,400 for 2020 forward and 12,550 for 2021, without paying taxes.
 If that is the case they should claim "exempt" on their W4.
 NOTE: If they are paid on a 1099 they will be held responsible for the social security taxes.
 Make sure they are filling out a W4.

 Q. I'm a single taxpayer.
 How much can I make before I have to file a return?